 No matter what nursing program you choose, South University can help you develop patient care, critical thinking, and management skills that help you grow as a nurse.
 Request information to speak with an Admissions Representative today.

 1 It is up to each student to review the national and state licensure requirements for licensure, as well as the eligibility criteria to sit for licensure exams.
 South University cannot guarantee each graduate will pass the required licensure examinations.
 Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to South University.
-South University does not promise or guarantee employment.
+South University does not promise or guarantee licensure, employment, or salary amounts.